-Allison serves as the Program Specialist at CareerRise.
-In this position, she coordinates overall operations including providing support for meetings, events, programs, and staff to further the vision for workforce development.
+Allison serves as the Communications Manager at CareerRise.
+In this position, she oversees the organization’s internal and external communications as well as coordinates overall operations including providing support for meetings, events, programs, and staff to further the vision for workforce development.
 She brings a wealth of experience in program and event management, operations management, and administrative functions.
 Prior to joining CareerRise in December 2019, she worked in various operations positions at charter schools in New York and Georgia with a focus on providing quality education to all children.
 Allison holds a Bachelor of Business Administration in Marketing from Georgia State University.

 “In another life, I’m pretty sure I was an R&B singer selling out arenas worldwide.”

 Nate Futrell graduated from Murray State University with a Bachelor’s of Social Work and a concentration in public child welfare.
 While living in Cincinnati for 10 years, Nate’s professional experience included working with opportunity youth, promoting health education and access for senior citizens, and leading teams in healthcare workforce management.
 Nate served as the Workforce Initiatives Manager for the Cobb Chamber of Commerce, leading initiatives to develop sector strategies and build synergistic relationships between the K-12 education system and the business community.
 As CareerRise’s Industry Partnerships Director, Nate oversees the Industry Partnerships team’s work in facilitating Metro Atlanta’s workforce ecosystem alignment, stakeholder engagement, and equitable access to high-quality jobs for the region’s residents.